-Both the deadlift and the swing can be described as triple extension exercises because they require a simultaneous extension of the ankles, knees and hips, although extension of the ankle is somewhat limited in these exercises because the heel remain on the ground.
+Both the deadlift and the swing can be described as triple extension exercises because they require a simultaneous extension of the ankles, knees and hips, although an extension of the ankle is somewhat limited in these exercises because the heel remains on the ground.

 In order to effectively complete the swing, exercisers should follow 10 step guide below: